donboulton666/bibwoe.com/src/content/posts/groups.md

 Then when you stand before Jesus your life is not yours to be judged, seemingly according to your summation of a group, "In most cases, 'many groups".

 My church of, "ALL", will correct this so each can find his own path with his own way of seeing Gods truth as was intended within you creation.
-Each with a different face of father equal in his love but different in you path's and abilities.
+Each with a different face of father equal in his love but different in your path's and abilities.
 We should seek that diversity.
-The devil hate you just the same.
-Making you all the same is; "Her, the Devil's", doing.
+The devil hate's you just the same.
+Making you all the same is; "Her, the Devil's' "Doing".

 The First Church of, "Truth and Love of the All", is to be Built in  Santa Barbara.
 Then all over the world!

 More to come, SOON my Loves!